tytydraco/yessleep/out/Welcome_to_ThetaMart_Part_4_The_Page.md

 The creature leaned in, barring its rows and rows of barbed and serrated teeth.
 “That only works in movies…” Its low, growling voice bubbled from the recesses of my mind and sent shivers up my back.

 I didn’t even have to vocalize my thought.
-The moment I thought it, Maully already knew what I was going to say.
+The moment I thought it Maully already knew what I was going to say.
 “Can we have a 10-second head start?”

 Maully made an expression somewhere between a grin and a snarl.
 Its breath smelled like mildew and pondscum.